Top 7 Things to do in Cottonwood, Arizona

 Please share if you enjoy this content!

-Cottonwood, Arizona has quietly been building a reputation as a great getaway from the Phoenix area.
-The Cottonwood, AZ elevation is higher than Phoenix so it’s cooler, making it an attractive destination in the hotter summer months.
+Cottonwood, Arizona, has quietly been building a reputation as a great getaway from the Phoenix area.
+The Cottonwood, AZ elevation is higher than Phoenix, so it’s cooler, making it an attractive destination in the hotter summer months.

 Cottonwood is also nestled in the Verde Valley, a flourishing Arizona wine region.
 Wine lovers know about the Verde Valley wine trail and flock here to support local Arizona vineyards.

-So, while you could do it on a day trip, if you enjoy wine, it’s a great idea to make a weekend of it.
+So, while you could do it on a day trip if you enjoy wine, it’s a great idea to make a weekend of it.
 Verde Valley wine is worth it.

-Even if you’re not a wine aficionado, there’s plenty to do in Cottonwood.
-There’s a quaint small downtown, lots of incredible restaurants, and a gorgeous state park, for starters.
 If you haven’t heard of Cottonwood, Arizona—no worries!
 This article will share all you need to know about a visit and why you should go.

-Dead Horse Ranch State Park lagoon
+Dead Horse Ranch State Park Lagoon

 Some links in this article may be affiliate links, which means that if you purchase through them, I receive a small commission.
 This will never cost you extra.
 Please read the disclosures to learn more.

-Go Hiking in Dead Horse Ranch State Park
+1. Go Hiking in Dead Horse Ranch State Park

 This beautiful state park isn’t far from the main drag of Main Street in Cottonwood.
 It’s worth visiting, particularly if you want to work off a little of the wine you’ve been drinking!

 There are over a dozen trails through the park.
-Most of them are easy and some are moderate.
+Most of them are easy, and some are moderate.
 Take a walk through the woods, walk along the river, or walk around the three pretty lagoons.
 This is a great place to see how pretty the Verde River is.

 There are camping options and some cabins you can rent available in the park as well.